swcarpentry/git-novice/_episodes/10-open.md

     intellectual work directly to the changes that spring from them.
 *   You can refer to what you used in your research to obtain your computational results in a way that is unique and recoverable.
-*   With a distributed version control system such as Git, the version control repository is easy to archive for perpetuity, and contains the entire history.
+*   With a version control system such as Git, the entire history of the repository is easy to archive for perpetuity.

 > ## Making Code Citable
 >